 Thailand is a safe place to live and the cities are well policed.
 Many expats report that they feel safer in Thailand than they did at home.
 The language is difficult to learn and most foreigners fail to learn more than a few basic phrases.
 Fortunately, most locals speak some English, so it’s possible to get by on English alone.

 Real estate in Thailand covers all price ranges.
 You can live in a small studio apartment, suitable for western tastes, in the city for US$500.
 It is possible to find cheaper, but they are likely to be too cramped and without air conditioning.
 If you have money then you can find an array of luxury properties.
-In an apples versus apples comparison, these are cheap compared to luxury properties in other countries.
+In an apples versus apples comparison, these are cheap in comparison with luxury properties in other countries.

 Thailand has great food and drink, and eating out is a major perk when you live here.
 Expats have plenty of historic sites to visit and you are unlikely to run out of things to do or see.
 Taxis, the best way of getting around Thailand, are affordable.
 Bear in mind, Thai roads are dangerous and overcrowded and driving yourself has the potential to make your expat stay much shorter than you had hoped for.